abilslan/statespaceminer/README.md

 Bilsland et al (2014), Mathematical model of a telomerase transcriptional regulatory network developed by cell-based screening: analysis of inhibitor effects and telomerase expression mechanisms.
 PLoS Comput Biol; 10(2):e1003448.

 The code wasn't originally published with the paper, although the binary was.
 I haven't looked at this in years, but it built successfully in codeblocks on 22/7/21.
-Also included here is the telomerase reverse transctiptase transcriptional network that we identified by cell-based screening.
-It is provided in Pajek format and was used to produce several of the figures in the paper using node targeting options in the application.
+Also included here is the telomerase reverse transctiptase (TERT) transcriptional network that we identified by cell-based screening.
+It is provided in Pajek format, along with vertex IDs, and was used to produce several of the figures in the paper using node targeting options in the application.

 Usage:
 - The program is an interactive command-line application.